jethrokuan/fzf/README.md

 All functions

 * are lazily-loaded to keep shell startup time down
-* have key bindings that are compatible with fish's default bindings
+* have preset but configurable key bindings

 Heavily adapted from @hauleth's PR.